 Shingles is a painful condition that can cause a rash over the face or torso.
 Typically, the rash consists of blisters that scab over in a week to 10 days, clearing up entirely within 2 to 4 weeks.
 The pain caused by the rash can be an intense burning sensation.
 Some people find the pain lasts for months or even years after and this is one of the most common complications of shingles.

 The risk of getting shingles increases with age.
 Two vaccines are recommended for preventing shingles, and the most commonly used is called Shingrix.
-The vaccine can be given to healthy adults age 50 or older.
+You should always consult your physician to determine the appropriate vaccination schedule for you.

 Pneumococcal disease or pneumonia is a serious condition, especially for older adults.
 There are two types of vaccines that can help to prevent this disease.
 It’s a recommended vaccination for children aged younger than two and for adults age 65 or older.